rajkuwarn/Test/README.md

-this is for generating super hero names
+This is for generating super hero names